Alberta NDP Caucus - Policy on Harassment

 Application and Scope

-The policy applies to current Alberta NDP MLAs, and their employees (including employees of Ministers’ and the Premier’s Offices), as well as interactions between MLAs, employees and the general public.
+The policy applies to current Alberta NDP MLAs, and their employees, as well as interactions between MLAs, employees and the general public.
 In the case of former MLAs and staff, while attempts may be made to engage them in a process of investigation or reconciliation, it may not be possible to do so, in which case, processes will focus on learning from past experience and potentially reviewing and revising existing policy and practice.

 The policy does not apply to party candidates.
 Candidates will fall under the party’s harassment policy.